 Blog 1 of 2.
-In this journal entry our expert practitioner Stephen Tucker looks at the DTOC figures to better understand the scope and severity of the issue on patient flow and the need for STPs as a relief valve - but can all trusts afford to wait for STPs to deliver their intended benefits?
+In this journal entry our expert practitioner Stephen Tucker looks at the DTOC figures to better understand the scope and severity of the issue of these 'Bed Blockers' on patient flow and the need for STPs as a relief valve - but can all trusts afford to wait for STPs to deliver their intended benefits?

 In April, it emerged that a patient with complex support needs has been waiting over 3 and a half years to be discharged, having been declared fit to leave hospital.
-Albeit an extreme example, this highlights that the NHS has a real struggle on it's hands over the issue of Delayed Transfers of Care (DTOCs).
+Albeit an extreme example, this highlights that the NHS has a real struggle on its hands over the issue of Delayed Transfers of Care (DTOCs) causing bed blockages.

 NHS England have just published DTOC data for March 2017 to complete the 2016-17 year, providing a good opportunity to explore the extent of the problem, identify the underlying trends and what this means for the future of the NHS.